Nantucket lightship basket: Construction

 At this point a handle (if used) can be attached by riveting directly to the rim, or to a wooden ear, which would have been inserted during weaving as a type of stave.
-The hole in the base through which the screw attached the base to the mould is finally plugged, either with a piece of similar or contrasting wood, or with a piece of whale ivory.
+The hole in the base through which the screw attached the base to the mold is finally plugged, either with a piece of similar or contrasting wood, or with a piece of whale ivory.